 In normal times, if inflation is too high because of too much demand chasing too few goods and services, the ECB can raise rates to make credit more expensive.
 This will cool the economy, calm inflation expectations and bring inflation down.

 If inflation is too low – which was the case for a long time – the ECB can lower rates and make credit cheaper to boost investment and demand.

-Since Russia’s invasion of Ukraine, we have been facing a situation in which inflation is too high but the economy is slowing.
+Since the post-pandemic reopening of the economy and the outbreak of hostilities in Ukraine, inflation has risen rapidly and is now considered too high.
 Prices have increased a lot owing to the war, especially for energy and food.
 Many companies are also finding it more difficult to get the materials, spare parts and workers they need for production, which is worsening problems that were already there because of the pandemic.

 Raising interest rates alone will not solve all these problems.
 Higher interest rates will not make imported energy cheaper, stack empty shelves in supermarkets or deliver semiconductors to car manufacturers.